isomerpages/imda-itsc/_technical-committees/2-cloud-computing-standards-technical-committee.md

 #### International Standards Participation
-The TC represents Singapore as a ‘Participating’ or ‘P’ member of ISO/IEC JTC 1/SC38 on ‘Distributed Applications and Platform Services’.
+The TC represents Singapore as a ‘Participating’ or ‘P’ member of ISO/IEC JTC 1/SC38 on ‘Cloud Computing and Distributed Platforms’.

 #### Singapore Standards under CCSTC